AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 The feature works across courses and Learning Paths, ensures downstream requirements such as prerequisites and compliance rules are honored, and does this without forcing learners to sit through redundant content.
 It also keeps reporting accurate by recording what was completed directly versus what was satisfied via an alternate.

-At the core, the feature introduces the concept of an alternate completion: a special completion state created automatically when a learner finishes a configured source training that counts towards another target training.
+At the core, the feature introduces the concept of an alternate completion: a special completion state created automatically when a learner finishes a configured source training that counts towards another target trainings.

 ## Equivalents vs. alternates